Pet neutering in Teddington

 Pet neutering & weight management

 It’s a common fact that dogs in particular are more likely to gain weight after being neutered.
-Once your pet has been neutered, we encourage you to bring them to see our Nursing team for regular weight check appointments.
+Following your pet’s procedure, we encourage you to bring them to see our nursing team for a weight check appointment.

 Pet neutering in Teddington – book a consultation today.